Ensure the Best Structural Integrity in Backyard Steel Sheds

 CONCRETE SLAB FOUNDATION: This is one of the most popular and reliable foundation types for steel sheds in Australia.
 A concrete slab provides a sturdy and level base that distributes the shed’s weight evenly.
 It is particularly beneficial in areas prone to high winds or extreme weather conditions.
 The slab should be at least 100mm thick and reinforced with steel mesh or rebar, especially for larger sheds.

 PIER FOUNDATION: A pier foundation can be an effective and economical choice for smaller steel sheds or sheds where a dirt floor is okay.
 This involves installing concrete or steel piers at the locations of the columns, door frames and other openings at depths determined by the sheds engineering.
 Piers can provide excellent stability, reducing the risk of shifting or settling.
-WOODEN FRAME OR TIMBER FOUNDATION: A less common but viable option for steel garden sheds is a wooden frame foundation, where treated timber beams are laid out in a grid pattern.
-This type of foundation is raised off the ground, which helps in preventing moisture retention and deterring pests.

 Explore